 \section{Results}

-In this section, results obtained with the example through five simulations are presented.
-Although the obtained curves are continuous due to the use of fuzzy operators, they are not quantitative.
-As qualitative results, rather than looking for numerical values, one can say, for example, that $PI3K$ is totally inhibited or that $ERK$ is partly activated, two simple examples of qualitative quantification expressed by words and perceptions.
+In this section, results obtained with the example through five different simulations are presented.
+Although the obtained curves are continuous due to the use of continuous logical operators, they are not quantitative.
+As qualitative results, rather than looking for numerical values, one can say for example that $PI3K$ is totally inhibited or that $ERK$ is partly activated, two simple examples of qualitative quantifications expressed by words and perceptions.